 Magnitude is a measure of the intensity of a residual effect on an EAI, or the degree of change caused by the Project relative to baseline conditions (i.e., effect size).
-Magnitude is specific to each EAI and is classified into three scales: negligible to low, moderate, and high.
-Magnitude is a function of the numerical and qualitative changes in measures (e.g., numerical changes in habitat, and hydrology and moisture regimes; Table 2-1).
-Changes in these measures are used to predict effects to the abundance and distribution of plant populations and communities (vegetation EAIs), and the ability to be self-sustaining.
-Therefore, the magnitude of residual effects is assessed at the population and community levels (e.g., RSA).
+Magnitude is specific to each EAI and is classified into three scales: negligible to low, moderate and high.
+For wildlife, magnitude is a function of the numerical and qualitative changes in measures (Table E1) and the associated influence on the abundance and distribution of EAIs.
+Changes in physical (e.g., habitat quantity, quality and fragmentation) and biological (e.g., survival, reproduction, movement and behaviour) measures result in effects on the abundance and distribution of populations.
+Therefore, the magnitude of residual effects is assessed at the population level (e.g., RSA).